CommieDog/my-portfolio-the-third/README.md

 # My Portfolio The Third
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This project is my third attempt at a professional-looking portfolio page.
+My portfolio page includes a header with my name, a portrait, and my street address, a brief biography, a showcase of my work, a brief list of expreience, and contact information including a link to my resume.

 The biggest change is an update in the projects that I have worked on, along with my new experience in backend development.

 ## Table of Contents